List of tallest buildings in Hyderabad: Policy Shifts and the Vertical Boom (Late 2010s–2020s)

-A second, more pronounced phase of vertical growth began in the late 2010s, enabled by favorable state-level reforms such as the Telangana Building Permission Approval and Self-Certification System (TS-bPASS).
-Relaxed floor space index (FSI) norms, faster approval processes, and an influx of real state investments led to the announcement of several high-rise projects.
-The city witnessed a rapid construction boom in the late 2010s, particularly around the IT corridor in its western regions, driven by an influx of technology firms, increased foreign investment, and a burgeoning upper-middle-class population.
+In 2014, the state of Andhra Pradesh was bifurcated into two states – Telangana and Andhra Pradesh, with Hyderabad being geographically located in Telangana.
+The newly formed Government of Telangana relaxed floor space index (FSI) norms and provided faster approvals for new projects with the goal of spurring growth in the newly formed state.
+Developmental reforms such as the Telangana Building Permission Approval and Self-Certification System (TS-bPASS) coupled with an influx of real estate investments led to the announcement of several new high-rise projects.
+Between the late 2010s and early 2020s, Hyderabad witnessed a rapid construction boom, particularly around its IT corridor in the west.
+This was fuelled by an increase of foreign investment from global technology firms and a rapidly growing upper-middle-class population.

-Developers like My Home Group, SAS Infra, Auro Realty, and RMZ launched ambitious residential and commercial skyscrapers in areas such as HITEC City, Kokapet, Nanakramguda, and Puppalaguda.
-The completion of SAS Crown in 2025 marked Hyderabad's entry into the 200m+ skyscraper league.
-Residential high-rises offering premium amenities, often in the 40–50 floor range, became increasingly common.
+In the early 2020s, major developers like My Home Group, SAS Infra, Auro Realty, and RMZ launched large-scale residential and commercial skyscrapers in areas such as HITEC City, Kokapet, Nanakramguda, and Puppalaguda.
+The completion of SAS Crown in 2026 marked Hyderabad's entry into the 200m+ skyscraper league.
+Residential high-rise gated communities with 40–50 floors became increasingly popular.
+SAS iTower, with 5.2 million square feet of floor space, was completed in 2025 and became the fourth-largest office building in the world.
+The developments during this period, after the formation of Telangana, led to the rapid growth of Hyderabad into a city of global prominence.

 The three towers of SAS Crown are currently the tallest buildings in Hyderabad and South India.

 Ongoing and Future Trends

-As of 2025, Hyderabad has the second-highest number of skyscrapers in India, behind only Mumbai, and continues to witness a robust pipeline of high-rise construction.
-Numerous buildings exceeding 50 floors are under development, including mixed-use towers and luxury residences with branded tie-ins.
-Enhanced connectivity through infrastructure projects such as the Hyderabad Metro expansion, Outer Ring Road (ORR), and the Strategic Road Development Programme (SRDP) is expected to further boost the economic feasibility of high-rise projects.
+As of 2026, Hyderabad has the second-highest number of skyscrapers in India, behind only Mumbai, and continues to witness a robust pipeline of new high-rise projects.
+The city has several buildings over 50 floors under construction, which includes both office spaces and luxury residences.
+Infrastructure projects such as the Hyderabad Metro expansion, Outer Ring Road (ORR), and the Strategic Road Development Programme (SRDP) are expected to further enhance connectivity and make newer localities on the periphery of the city more accessible.

-Architecturally, the city’s skyline reflects a blend of modern glass-and-steel towers, luxury residential complexes, and mixed-use developments that integrate commercial and lifestyle spaces.
-Many new buildings emphasise sustainability and smart building technologies, incorporating features such as energy-efficient facades, rainwater harvesting, and green rooftops.
+Architecturally, the city's skyline consists of a mix of concrete buildings along with glass-and-steel structures.
+Glass-clad exteriors tend to be more common among office buildings.
+Due to the tropical climate, most of the city's residential buildings avoid excessive use of glass facades to minimize the greenhouse effect.
+Newer projects also have an emphasis on sustainability and smart building technologies such as energy-efficient facades, rainwater harvesting, and green rooftops.

-Over the next decade, Kokapet, Neopolis, and the Financial District are projected to house several of the tallest towers in South India.
+Over the next decade, Kokapet, Neopolis, and the Financial District are projected to house several of the tallest buildings in South India.
 The city's skyline continues to evolve rapidly, marking Hyderabad's transformation into a major urban and economic hub in South Asia.

 Map of tallest buildings

-The map below shows the location of every building taller than 120 m in Hyderabad.
+The map below shows the location of every building taller than 150 m in Hyderabad.
 Blue markers represent residential buildings whereas red markers represent commercial buildings.